-26% Somewhat Left

 Analysis of Reliability in The Salt Lake Tribune’s Online News Articles

-One notable example is the article titled “Mike Lee says he wants to stop noncitizens immigrants from voting – but has no evidence they are.”
-Reporter Bryan Schott covered Senator Mike Lee’s claims while referencing past debates and legal records.
+One notable example is the article titled “Mike Lee says he wants to stop noncitizen immigrants from voting – but has no evidence they are.”
+Reporter Bryan Schott covered Senator Mike Lee’s claims, citing past debates and legal records.
 The article refrains from editorial commentary, sticking to quotes and fact-based language.
-Despite The Tribune’s Somewhat Left rating, this piece illustrates factual neutrality.
+Despite The Salt Lake Tribune’s Somewhat Left rating, this piece illustrates factual neutrality.

 Quality of Sources and Facts Used

-The Tribune often uses credible sources from across the political spectrum.
-However, some articles skew in how comprehensively they present opposing viewpoints.
+The Salt Lake Tribune often uses credible sources from across the political spectrum.
+However, some articles lean too heavily toward how comprehensively they present opposing viewpoints.

 Consider the headline: “Utah transgender bill threatens millions in federal funds for sexual assault, domestic violence services.”
-While well-documented and supported by nonprofit data and legal references, the article lacks insight into why the majority of Republican Senators supported the bill.
+While well-documented and supported by nonprofit data and legal references, the article offers no insight into why most Republican Senators supported the bill.
 This absence creates a perception that the bill is baseless, despite its passage.

 But can readers find evidence opposing the claim made in this article?
-Emily Anderson, The Tribune’s reporter, mentioned Republican Senator Todd Weiler and his reasons for voting against the bill.
+Emily Anderson, The Salt Lake Tribune’s reporter, mentioned Republican Senator Todd Weiler and his reasons for voting against the bill.

 “Among the list of reasons he said he did not support it was the threat the bill poses to federal funding for victim services.”